Digital Banners Plus Can Help You Meet ADA Compliance

 There is more to ADA sign compliance than just Braille lettering.
-The design and contrast of the lettering on the signs also need to be easy to read.
+The design and contrast of the lettering on the signs also need to be easy for sighted people to read.
 Both the letters and the sign background have to have a non-glare surface so that reflected light won’t interfere with readability.

 There also needs to be a high contrast between the letters and the sign background.
 You can use dark letters on a light background or vice versa.
 Any pictographs on the sign, such as the images to represent restroom genders, also need to have an appropriate contrast.

 Beyond color codes, there are also state and local requirements to consider.
 We research these to ensure that we are providing you with the most updated signs that meet all ADA requirements.

 ADA size requirements specify a text height range of 5/8 of an inch to 2 inches.
 For 5/8″ letters, we allow for 2″ of height per line of text and add a 1″ space for the braille translation line.